adonisjs/v5-docs/content/guides/http/session.md

 ### Accessing flash messages

-You can access the flash messages set by the previous request using the `session.flashMessages` property or the `flashMessages` helper inside the edge templates.
+You can access the flash messages set by the previous request using the `session.flashMessages` property or the `flashMessages` helper inside the Edge templates.

 ```edge
 // title: Inside templates